bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 data), so maximizing the right hand side achieves our desired goal.
 It just so happens this looks a lot like finding a
 `MAP <https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation>`__ with a likelihood and prior term.
-The difference is that we have an additional term for our approximate posterior and we have to take the expectation with respect to samples from our approximate posterior.
+The two differences are that (a) we have an additional term for our approximate posterior and (b) we have to take the expectation with respect to samples from that approximate posterior.
 When using a SGD approach, we can sample points from the :math:`q` distribution and use it to approximate the expectation in Equation 17.
 In many cases though, it's not obvious how to sample from :math:`q` because you also need to backprop through it.

 In the case of
-`Variational Autoencoders <link://slug/variational-autoencoders>`__,
+`variational autoencoders <link://slug/variational-autoencoders>`__,
-we define a Gaussian posterior :math:`q(z|\phi)` on the latent variables :math:`z`.
+we define an approximate Gaussian posterior :math:`q(z|\phi)` on the latent variables :math:`z`.
 This approximate posterior is defined by a neural network with weights :math:`\phi` that output a mean and variance representing the parameters of the Gaussian.
 We will want to sample from :math:`q` to